robwinston/sandpit-android/README.md

 * To localize references to View elements but reduce the cost of retrieving them, a simple View element cache is provided (and "transparently" plugged in by overriding the findViewById method).
 This is undoubtedly overkill for View elements referenced only once, but it demonstates a way to provide this.
 In some cases, it provides a useful alternative to instance variables - e.g. when repeatedly updating a ProgressBar.
 Whether or not this is really better than instance varibles is certainly debatable, but it was a useful way to explore extension mechanisms.

-* Although this framework has utility in its own right, it also demonstrates several techniques:
+* Although this framework may have utility in its own right, it's largely been used explore several techniques:
   - Providing capabilty to all Activities through both inheritance and some composition.
 Of course composition is generally better than inheritance - it's been used here largely for ease of implementation.
 It will be refactored at some point.
   - Dynamically constructing Views from supplied data
   - Overriding provided methods to augment supplied capability